Why did you choose to join Mott MacDonald?

 How would you describe your role and responsibilities to friends or family?

 I currently manage a team at Mott MacDonald that provides advice to a range of different stakeholders with respect to sustainable energy and other resource solutions for diverse projects; from individual buildings to multiphased mixed use developments of up to 10,000 new homes, nationally and internationally.
-I am also deeply involved in the Mott MacDonald Urbanisation Initiative, as urbanisation champion for UK and Europe.
+I am also deeply involved in the Mott MacDonald cities initiative, as global cities practice lead.
 The initiative involves bringing together the depth and breadth of Mott MacDonald’s skills to respond to the global trend towards city living, meaning I work with colleagues across the globe, raising our profile and collating/disseminating best practice.

 What were your favourite subjects at school?